 Wednesday, 17th January 2018

 The new week rolled in with its familiar rhythm, steady and unrelenting.
-Every morning began with crisp drills on the training pitch, the air still cool enough to sting.
-Lessons that stretched on, seemingly longer than they should, and a growing mountain of homework that towered, waiting to be conquered.
-Jean was doing her best to stay on top of it all, but by the time lunch came around, she was running on fumes, her hunger matched only by the frayed edges of her composure.
+Every morning began with crisp drills on the training pitch, the air still freezing enough to sting the lungs.
+Lessons stretched on, seemingly longer than they should, and a growing mountain of coursework towered over Jean, waiting to be conquered.
+She was doing her best to stay on top of it all, but by the time lunch rolled around, she was running on fumes, her hunger matched only by the frayed edges of her composure.

-She stepped into the student lounge, greeted by the warm scent of toasted bread and the low hum of chattering students.
-There, by the window, bathed in sunlight like he belonged in a painting, was Oscar.
+She stepped into the Sixth Form student lounge, greeted by the warm scent of hot toast and the low hum of chatter.
+There, by the window, bathed in sunlight like he belonged in a gallery portrait, was Oscar.

 He was sprawled out at one of the corner tables, half-reclined in his seat with his long legs crossed beneath him in a way that looked both accidental and staged.
-A tablet rested in front of him, his fingers moving over it in a practiced rhythm.
+A tablet rested in front of him, his fingers moving over it.
 A half-eaten energy bar sat discarded beside him.
-Plain, utilitarian, and entirely joyless.
+Plain, utilitarian, and utterly joyless.
 His expression was cryptic, brow ever so slightly furrowed, eyes flicking across the screen at a pace that felt more agitated than focused.

 From a distance, he looked like a boy perfectly in control of his world.
 Poised, self-possessed, with that detached confidence that made people either admire or resent him.
 But up close, Jean noticed the faintest tension in his jaw, the way his eyes flicked rapidly between lines of text, too fast to be just skimming.
 The screen glowed, but his mind seemed elsewhere.

-"Are we eating while working on this?" she asked, pulling out her packed lunch from her bag.
+"Working lunch, is it?" she asked, pulling her packed lunch box from her bag.
 "Because I'm absolutely starving.
 You don't mind, do you?"

 Oscar didn’t lift his gaze right away.
-He nodded once, a small, barely-there movement, before responding in a clipped, flat tone.
+He nodded once, a small, barely-there movement before responding in a flat tone.

 “You don’t need my permission.
 Do what you’ve got to do.”